damian-kolakowski/intel-edison-playground/README.md

 Snippets list:

-1. [DONE] How to advertise itself with custom name ?
+1. [DONE] How to advertise itself with custom name ? ( see main.c file )
 2. [NOT DONE] How to scan near devices ?

 ### How to build & run ?